-The Rural Municipality of Reynolds, consisting of 1,333 sections of land is situated in the eastern corner of the Province.
-The population of 1338 is comprised of small hamlets namely Richer East, Ste.
+The Rural Municipality of Reynolds, consisting of 1,333 sections of land, which is approximately 3,572 km2 and is situated in the eastern corner of the Province.
+The population of 1344 is comprised of small hamlets namely Richer East, Ste.
 Rita, Molson, Rennie, Hadashville, Prawda, McMunn and East Braintree.

 We invite you to travel and capture the beauty and peace of nature, consisting of bogs, meadows, trees, rocks, various species of plants and wildlife throughout the RM of Reynolds.
 Enjoy the outdoors and camp along the Whitemouth and Birch Rivers at the Whitemouth River Campground and Pinetree Campground.
 Stop and tour the museum situated in the Sandilands Forest Reserve sponsored by the Manitoba Forestry Association or admire natures best by venturing on the hiking trail.
 If you enjoy cross country skiing, then ski the trails through the pines in the Sandilands Forest Reserve.
 Brave the cold and snowmobile the trails south of the Trans Canada Highway.